-The building of the old prison in Marchena, a building from the end of the 16th century, evidences its use with an austere, sober and rigid physiognomy in shapes and lines.
+The building of the old prison of Marchena, a building from the end of the 16th century, evidences its use with an austere, sober and rigid physiognomy in shapes and lines.
 The various uses that have been housed inside have been gradually transforming the outside, but always maintaining its character of a prison.

 The urban layout of the square is modified, generating a space of great relevance in front of the museum.
-This square, which eliminates vehicles, is what gives prominence to the new piece within the urban and heritage of Marchena.
+This square, which eliminates vehicles, is what gives prominence to the new piece within the urban and heritage fabric of Marchena.